MicrosoftDocs/customer-insights/ci-docs/data/table-schemas.md

 ## Customer Insights - Data table schemas

-To establish a 360-degree view of the customer and make Customer Insights - Data models available in Common Data Model for extensibility, we've published the following table schemas:
+To establish a 360-degree view of the customer and make Dynamics 365 Customer Insights - Data models available in Common Data Model for extensibility, we've published the following table schemas:

 | Table | Description |
 |---------|---------|